 I've only researched one online service which can convert directly to MPEG-4 and has very reasonable pricing and that is Southtree.com.
 Standard VHS to DVD is 12.95.
 They have what they call a Data DVD which saves your video in MPEG-4 format for three dollars extra 15.95.
 From this type of DVD you can play the file directly or copy it to you hard drive and play it from there on your computer.
 For an extra charge you can also get your video saved to a thumbdrive (this is in addition to the DVD).
 And is a great choice for those that no longer have a DVD drive in their computer.
 Southtree has discount coupons too.
 Get 30 percent off your order.

 If you already have video on DVD and would like to convert it to MPEG-4.
 There is a free program that you can download online called Handbrake.
 A little more high tech but I use it.
 Another software for an easy no brainer conversion that I use is Movavi Video Converter. ($39.95) First sign up with your email address and get a discount.
+Note: Movavi will not convert protected DVD's where Handbrake will do some types (you will need to do a little online research to find the add-on file that will allow this).

 5. Save money by doing it yourself (DYI)